Knowledge and understanding:

 The course consists of theoretical lessons and practical exercises.
 For each topic, exercises are planned so that the student can deal with the resolution of the problems previously formulated in theoretical form.

-The theoretical lessons and practical exercises are carried out on the blackboard together with the showing of slides, which are available on the portal lea.unipr.it.
+The theoretical lessons and practical exercises are carried out on an electronic whiteboard together with slides, which are available on Elly platform.

 Assessment methods and criteria